open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authentticity.md

 [...]

 ```
+The `TXT` record indicates that a RSA-encrypted `DKIM` signature has been added for the domain foobar.com with the specified public key which is BASE64-Encoded.
+More information about the DNS entry for `DKIM` can be found in the [RFC-6376, Section 7.5](https://tools.ietf.org/html/rfc6376#section-7.5).

 When an e-mail is being sent from a domain that has DKIM signature enabled, then the respecive header will appear on the mail message indicating that.